 When the AppConnect passcode is not required, users enter only a device passcode, if one is required, to unlock the device.
 Users are not encumbered with entering a second authentication to access secure apps.
-Only access to the secure apps changes.
-The apps are AppConnect-enabled, therefore, secured with AppConnect features such as data loss prevention policies.
-Also, the secure apps' data is still protected with encryption.
-However, no AppConnect passcode means data encryption does not use the AppConnect passcode in creating the encryption key.
+Because the apps are AppConnect-enabled, they are secured with AppConnect features such as data loss prevention policies.
+Also, the secure apps' data is protected with encryption.
+However, not requiring an AppConnect passcode means data encryption does not use the AppConnect passcode in creating the encryption key.